warisali2/warisali.ml/content/posts/dev-career-paths.md

 success.
 However, the reality is that we are not able to keep up with the demand for data science professionals and a lot of our visionary projects are put on hold.

 This is why we need more professionals in data science.
-In IT developers can make a difference by automating various aspects of data science, especially those labor intensive and mundane ones.
+In IT, developers can make a difference by automating various aspects of data science, especially those labor intensive and mundane ones.
 Among the options available today, machine learning seems to be one of the most promising technologies, and this trend presents a relatively new data science career path in machine learning.
 Since there are so many software tools that work as enablers in data science, it's now